Bonita Brown (’95, JD ’97)

 Tell us about your mentoring relationships.
 What impact have these relationships had on your career and life?

 Mentoring relationships are key.
 I don’t think I would be where I am today if I did not have a mentor that recognized my talent and pushed me to do things outside of my comfort zone.
-My mentor also hired me for different position and recommended me for others.
+My mentor also hired me for different positions and recommended me for others.
 It is important that you have someone in your corner that will do this for you and that can provide you with advice.
 In turn, I also serve as a mentor.
 I have helped several of my mentees secure positions and I often get calls from them to discuss work situations.
 These mentor relationships are key to a healthy and satisfying career.

 What advice would you give to current Wake Forest students and/or young alumni who are interested in working in your industry?